 Bruce Jones was talking in the interview in The Warren Companion [TB] (2001), on pgs 179-180, about his collaboration with Mr. Corben in "In Deep".
 He says, "Corben used to take a lot of pictures of me and use me as a model.
 There was a girl named Karen Gibertson that he also used.
 At the same time we were working on these stories ("In Deed," "Time and Time Again"), we were involved in home movie-making ["The Dark Planet"?], so she was around at the same time.
 Karen, Corben, and I were spending time together, so she became a natural part of that.
 She was in several stories; she was in the time-travelling trilogy.
 So that was her hair and her figure; Corben girls tend to all be buxom but in that case, that was really Karen.
 She was a dream.
 She worked up in Macy's with my wife and we were casting about from a model so Karen said she was interested.
 I remember I brought her to Corben's house and his jaw dropped to the ground.
 It was nirvana; like finding Marilyn Monroe!
 He used her a lot; she was willing and able, shall we say, to pose in any manner necessary."

 Karen did appear at least in following stories: "Den [I]" (at least in the first story of Den Saga), "In Deep", "Within You Without You", "Time and Time Again", "Years & Mind Forever", "Neverwhere", "Mutant World", "The Bodyssey", "Ogre [I]" and "Ogre II".
-She might be posing for Horrilor as well: "Harrowing Heights", "Horrior at Her Desk", "Horrior, Eager and Waitin", "Horrior's Fare Well", and maybe "Mutant World".
+She might be posing for Horrilor as well: "Harrowing Heights", "Horrior at Her Desk", "Horrior, Eager and Waitin", and "Horrior's Fare Well".

 She was in flesh in a film "The Dark Planet".

-She posed for several pictures, like "Den and Kath in Gateway", "Neverwhere [European]", "The Worm God", "Treed by Triceratops", "In Deep", "Tiger Girl", "The Heart of the Sea's Desire", and "Anthology of Slow Death".
+She posed for several pictures, like "Den and Kath in Gateway", "Neverwhere [European]", "The Worm God", "Treed by Triceratops", "In Deep", "Tiger Girl", "The Heart of the Sea's Desire", "Anthology of Slow Death", and "Thark Battle".

 "Doomscult" is a foto-comics and it has got two girls, Karen Feeley and Estelle Gunderson.
 One of them looks pretty close to Karen Gilbertson.